NeutralAngel/content-pipeline/Readme.md

 ### Content::Pipeline::Filters::Gemoji

-The Gemoji filter allows you to convert :gemoji: into image tags, liquid addet tags and if you really really need it, a custom tag by sending a proc.
-By default it will use the path `/asset` which can be ovverriden.
+The Gemoji filter allows you to convert `:gemoji:` into image tags, liquid asset tags and if you really really need it, a custom tag by sending a proc.
+By default it will use the path `/asset` which can be overriden.

 * `:as_liquid_asset` - `nil`
 * `:tag` - `Proc` - 2args - path, name.